-The major is a part of the Department of Nursing, an academic unit within the College of Health and Behavioral Studies.
+The major is a part of the School of Nursing, an academic unit within the College of Health and Behavioral Studies.

 The R.N. to B.S.N. program provides flexible, partially online learning opportunities for students who are graduates of community college or diploma schools and are licensed registered nurses (R.N.).
 Classes are offered once a week and partially online so students can maintain employment while completing the B.S.N. degree.
 The program provides a foundation for professional practice and will equip students for further opportunities afforded through graduate study and advance practice.